 1. Open Tag Manager, and copy your Google Tag Manager Container ID to your clipboard (Ctrl+C).
 Here’s where you’ll find that ID:

 2. Open your Typeform Workspace, and find the typeform you want to track.
-Click to edit it.
+Open the typeform.

 4. A new window will appear, asking you to paste in your Google Tag Manager Container ID.
 Tap CTRL+P (or cmd+P on a Mac) on your keyboard to do this.